Road closures: six for North Lincolnshire drivers this week

 Drivers in and around North Lincolnshire will have six National Highways road closures to watch out for this week.

-And two of them are expected to cause moderate delays – with motorists facing waits of between 10 and 30 minutes.
+And two of them are expected to cause moderate delays – with motorists facing holdups of between 10 and 30 minutes.

 The latest expected works list, with notes from National Highways, shows that one closure already in place is expected to carry on this week: